-The university was officially founded in 1950 as the tenth Doctors Academy in Poland and it was soon renamed Medical Academy.
-Branicki Palace became the main seat of the newly established institution.
+The university was officially founded in 1950 as the tenth Doctors Academy in Poland and it was soon renamed to become the Medical Academy.
+The Branicki Palace became the main seat of the newly established institution.
 The first Rector of the Medical Academy of Bialystok, Tadeusz Kielanowski, was a member of the Lviv community.
-Many among the academic teachers were pre-war professors and graduates of universities in Vilnius, Cracow, Poznan, Warsaw and Lublin.
+Many academic teachers were pre-war professors and graduates of universities in Vilnius, Cracow, Poznan, Warsaw and Lublin.

 168 students began their studies at the Faculty of Medicine.
-The majority of theoretical departments were located in the a building adjacent to the palace, now Collegium Primum, formerly Teachers Training College.
-The buildings that were granted to the university were destroyed in 1944 and their reconstruction began after the war.
+Most theoretical study departments were located in a building adjacent to the palace, now the Collegium Primum and formerly a Teacher Training College.
+The buildings originally donated to the university were destroyed in 1944 and their reconstruction began after World War II.
 When the Medical Academy was founded, even the professors and students helped rebuild and renovate the damaged buildings.
-Hospitals that were at that time in operation in Bialystok and which survived the war became the clinical base of the new university.
+Hospitals that were operating in Bialystok at the time, which survived the war, became the clinical base for the new university.

-In 1951, the university obtained the right to confer the Doctor of Medical Sciences degree.
-In 1955, first students graduated from the Faculty of Medicine and were awarded the titles of Medical Doctor.
-In the same year, the first issue of a scientific journal Roczniki Akademii Medycznej w Białymstoku was published and it continues to be published under a changed title Advances in Medical Sciences.
+In 1951, the University got its authorization to award the Doctor of Medical Science degree.
+In 1955, the first students graduated from the Faculty of Medicine and were awarded Medical Doctor degrees.
+In the same year, the first issue of a scientific journal Roczniki Akademii Medycznej w Białymstoku, which is still in circulation under a changed title Advances in Medical Sciences.

-The first ten years of the Medical Academy ended with a considerable success, as in 1960, for the first time, three graduates of the Faculty of Medicine were awarded a scientific degree of the Doctor of Medical Science degree for the first time.
-A year later, the first procedures of granting postdoctoral degrees were completed.
+The first ten years of the Medical Academy culminated with a considerable success in 1960, when three graduates of the Faculty of Medicine were awarded a Doctor of Medical Science degree for the first time.
+A year later, the first postdoctoral degree award procedures were completed.
 In 1962, the State Teaching Hospital of the Medical Academy of Bialystok was opened.
 Initially, the Medical Academy offered only one faculty of study - the Faculty of Medicine.
-In 1969, the university's academic scope expanded by creation of the Division of Dentistry.
-Eight years later the second faculty was established, namely the Faculty of Pharmacy with the Division of Medical Analytics (currently the Faculty of Pharmacy with the Division of Laboratory Medicine).
+In 1969, the range of the University’s academic interest was extended with the new Division of Dentistry.
+Eight years later, another faculty was opened: the Faculty of Pharmacy with the Division of Medical Analytics (currently the Faculty of Pharmacy with the Division of Laboratory Medicine).

-In 1987, the first child conceived through in-vitro fertilization in Poland was born in the Institute of Obstetrics and Gynecology.
+In 1987, the first child conceived through in-vitro fertilization in Poland was born at the Institute of Obstetrics and Gynaecology.
 In the following year, the Children’s Clinical Hospital began admitting patients.
 The first kidney transplant in Bialystok was performed in 1989.

 In 1999, the Collegium Novum was opened and a Division of Nursing was created at the Faculty of Medicine.
 In 2003, this division was transformed into the Faculty of Nursing and Health Care (currently the Faculty of Health Sciences).

-Many new departments, clinics and laboratories were created in the following years.
+Many new departments, clinics and laboratories were opened in the following years.

-At the beginning of the academic year 2011-2012, two new buildings for academic and research purposes were opened: The Euroregional Pharmacy Center, and the center of the Faculty of Health Sciences.
+At the beginning of the academic year 2011-2012, two new buildings for academic and research purposes were opened: The Euroregional Pharmacy Centre, and the centre of the Faculty of Health Sciences.

-The year 2008 was a milestone year for the university, as the act of renaming the Medical Academy of Bialystok to the Medical University of Bialystok became effective on March 22nd.
-The new status of a University is a response to the challenges of the modern times and it accurately reflects the nature of education and the level of conducted research.
+The year 2008 was a milestone year for the university, as the act of renaming the Medical Academy of Bialystok to Medical University of Bialystok came into effect on March 22nd.
+The new University status was assigned to the school as a response to the challenges of the contemporary era and as an accurate representation of the teaching models and research advancement.

-Nowadays, the Medical University of Bialystok belongs to the most dynamic medical universities in Central and Eastern Europe and, for many years, it has been adopting an innovative scientific policy.
+Nowadays, the Medical University of Bialystok is among the most rapidly growing medical schools in Central and Eastern Europe.
+It has been implementing its innovative research policy for years.

-The University's highly-qualified academic staff (800 academic teachers, including 120 professors and 150 habilitated doctors) benefit from widely available development programs that enable study visits and training at the best research centres in the world.
-The university maintains intensive cooperation with international research centres, implements joint scientific projects, hosts eminent professors and researchers from around the world, including centres such as Mayo Clinic, National Institute of Health in Bethesda, Harvard Medical School, University of Pennsylvania, Universitätsmedizin Greifswald, Universidad CEU San Pablo, Madrid, China Agricultural University.
-About 25% of the publications created at MUB is the result of active international cooperation with foreign partners from leading research centres.
+The University's highly qualified academic staff (800 academic teachers, including 120 professors and 150 PhDs with habilitation) participate in widely available professional development programs, with study visits and training at the best research centres in the world.
+The University engages in close partnerships with international research centres, implementing joint scientific projects, hosting eminent professors and researchers from all over the world, for example from the Mayo Clinic, the National Institute of Health in Bethesda, Harvard Medical School, University of Pennsylvania, Universitätsmedizin Greifswald, Universidad CEU San Pablo, Madrid, China Agricultural University.
+About 25% of all publications developed at MUB are those produced through proactive international cooperation with foreign partners from leading research centres.

-Researchers at the Medical University of Bialystok are actively patenting and commercializing their scientific discoveries, and the University is open to cooperation with various business entities.
-Some of the latest MUB patents include: Medical Honey - a product based on propolis extract that delays the development of glioma; bee strengthening preparation produced by LOB under license from MUB; artificial saliva; research on the extract from a fungus from the Bialowieza Forest, which, in the future, can help in the fight against colorectal cancer.
+Researchers at the Medical University of Bialystok obtain patents and commercialize their scientific discoveries, and the University is open to cooperation with various businesses.
+Some of the latest MUB patents include: Medical Honey - a product based on propolis extract that delays the development of glioma; bee strengthening preparation produced by LOB under MUB license; artificial saliva; research on the extract from a fungus from the Bialowieza Forest, which may be useful in the future for the fight against colorectal cancer.

-In 2012-2017, the University received the KNOW certificate and was recognized by the Minister of Science and Higher Education as the Leading National Research Center.
+During 2012-2017, the University received the KNOW certificate and was recognized by the Government Minister of Science and Higher Education as the Leading National Research Centre.

-An important success achieved by the MUB is the establishment of International Interdisciplinary PhD Studies in the field of Biomedical Research and Biostatistics was a great success for MUB.
+Opening International Interdisciplinary PhD Studies in the field of Biomedical Research and Biostatistics was a great success for MUB.
 Funding was provided by the European Commission within the framework of the prestigious European COFUND scheme: Marie Skłodowska-Curie Actions of the Horizon 2020 Framework Program.
 The project was also co-financed by the Ministry of Science and Higher Education.
 MUB is the only Polish university which received funding in the COFUND scheme as part of the prestigious Marie Skłodowska-Curie Actions.

-In November 2018, The Minister of Science and Higher Education classified the Medical University of Bialystok as one of the top 20, among nearly 400, universities in the country.
-It received financial support for the “Strategy of Excellence of the Medical University of Bialystok – the University of the Future" project as a preparatory activity to obtain the prestigious status of “University of Research”.
+In November 2018, the Minister of Science and Higher Education classified the Medical University of Bialystok among the top 20 of nearly 400, universities in the country.
+The School received financial support for the “Strategy of Excellence for the Medical University of Bialystok – the University of the Future"” project, which was a prelude to the awarding of the prestigious status of “University of Research”.

 The University publishes two magazines, one included on the Philadelphia List - Advances in Medical Sciences (IF 2,064) and - Progress in Health Sciences.

-There are currently 5,200 students studying in 15 fields of study, including almost 400 studying in English.
+There are currently 5,200 students in the course of education in 15 fields of study, of whom nearly 400 people study in English.
 They come from 30 countries, including Norway, Sweden, the USA, Canada, Germany, Spain and Saudi Arabia.
-The educational offer of the University is constantly adapted to the needs of the labor market.
-The high level of teaching at MUB is proven by the top positions obtained by our graduates in the Medical Final Examination and Medical-Dental Final Examinations, which is a proof of the high level of teaching they receive.
+The educational offer of the University is constantly adapted to the needs of the job market.
+Our graduates receive top grades in their Medical Final Examinations and Medical-Dental Final Examinations, which is a proof of the high level of teaching they receive.